How Do Sleep Patterns Influence Depression?

 What Are Sleep Patterns?

-The standard rule of thumb is to get seven to nine hours of sleep each night, depending on your age.
-Most people sleep at night and are awake during the day.
-This is decided for many due to social norms.
+Most adults are encouraged to get seven to nine hours of sleep each night.
+Typically, people sleep at night and stay awake during the day, largely due to social and work norms.
+Your sleep-wake cycle is guided by your circadian rhythm—your internal biological clock.

 Circadian Rhythm and Mood